 Netflix is another streaming service that has some Tokusatsu and Japanese series, not to mention countless anime and dramas.
-Unfortunately anyone looking for classic Japanese tokusatsu will be disappointed with Netflix, where we have more anime and movies.
+Unfortunately, those looking for classic Japanese tokusatsu will be disappointed with Netflix, where we have more anime and movies.

-We have some Ultraman and Godzilla anime, classic and faithful tokusatsu, but it's a different format than the usual fans.
-You can find other anime that fit the genre or mode of tokusatsu, but that's it.
+We have some Ultraman and Godzilla anime, classic and faithful tokusatsu, but it is a different format from the usual fans.
+You can find other anime that fit the genre or mode of the tokusatsu, but that's just it.

 On Netflix we don't find so many Japanese tokusatsu, but a lot of American Super Sentai and Tokusatsu.
 Those famous Japanese copies made by Americans like the famous Power Rangers.
 We will list these series below:

 - Power Rangers – Time Force;

 - Power Rangers – Super Samurai;

 - Power Rangers – Dino Thunder;